 The 2008 Upper Deck StarQuest set was a fun one to chase and put together in PSA 10.
 The Common through Ultra Rare were inserted into retail packs at Target and Wal-Mart at rates starting from 1:1 to 1:36 depending on the rarity and where they were purchased.

 I am always looking to add to my collection.
-I have a spreadsheet of Jordan inserts and parallels ordered by pack odds that I am working to complete.
+I have a list of Jordan inserts and parallels that I am working to complete.

 The 1986 Star Michael Jordan set contains ten cards highlighting his career.
 There were reportedly only 2,800 sets produced.
 They were originally available to the hobby exclusively through Dan Stickney of Michigan.